Kolomyika: Structure

+Verse

 The kolomyika-style verse of the song is syllabic, consisting of two lines of 14 syllables (or of four lines: 8 + 6 + 8 + 6).
 This is typical not only for a kolomyika, but also for historical, everyday, ballad, and other Ukrainian folk songs.
 It was very often used by Taras Shevchenko.

 The National Anthem of Ukraine was also written in kolomyika verse.